ethitter/Taxonomy-Dropdown-Widget/readme.txt

 The plugin was renamed, completely rewritten, and drops support for WordPress 2.7 and earlier.
 Upgrading will delete all of your existing widgets; see the FAQ for an explanation.
 Review the changelog and FAQ for more information.

 = 1.7 =
 This is a major revision to the Tag Dropdown Widget.
-Before upgrading, please be aware that both `TDW_direct` and `makeTagDropdown` are deprecated functions that will be eliminated in version 2 of this plugin.
+Before upgrading, please be aware that both `TDW_direct()` and `makeTagDropdown()` are now deprecated functions.
 Additionally, tags can no longer be excluded based on slug.
 See changelog for full details.

 = 1.6 =
-Replaces `makeTagDropdown` with `TDW_direct` function, adds post count and exclusion options to direct-implementation function. `makeTagDropdown` function retained for backwards compatibility, but will be phased out in a future release.
+Replaces `makeTagDropdown()` with `TDW_direct()` function, adds post count and exclusion options to direct-implementation function. `makeTagDropdown()` function retained for backwards compatibility.
 Corrects two XHTML validation errors.